snltd/audio-tools/README.md

 ## `flac_find_24-bit.sh`

-Uses `aud.sh` to find hi-rez audio files, and links them to a directory.
+Uses `aud` to find hi-rez audio files, and links them to a directory.
 Can you hear the difference?
 I'm not sure I can.

 ## flac_missing_tags.sh

-Supply a directory, and it will dig through that directory with `find(1)`, look at every FLAC it finds with `aud.sh`, and report back if any of the tags which `aud.sh info` displays are blank.
+Supply a directory, and it will dig through that directory with `find(1)`, look at every FLAC it finds with `aud`, and report back if any of the tags which `aud info` displays are blank.
 Only use this if you are a bit OCD.

 ## `rip_cd.sh`